ouspg/cloud-containers-aimodels-documentation/README.md

 - Project layout and basic setup
 - Model development and exporting
+- Implementing RAFT API
+- Full-stack app development
-- Containerizing with Docker
+- Containerizing the API with Docker
-- Pushing to container registries
-- Deploying to Rahti (OpenShift) or alternatives
+- Deploying the full-stack to Rahti (OpenShift)
-- Best practices for portability and reusability
+- Next steps

 > Jump to [`quickstart/`](quickstart/) to get started.